-Teaching: PSE110 Intro to Horticulture and Green Design; PSE219 Herbaceous Landscape Plants; PSE415 Greenhouse Management
+Teaching: PSE110 Introduction to Horticulture and Green Design; PSE215 Vegetable and Fruit Production (Coordinator); PSE219 SL: Herbaceous Landscape Plants; PSE415 Greenhouse Management

-Current Research: My research focuses on improving the efficiency and sustainability of ornamental plant production.
-Since competition for available water resources will increase as the population increases, one research area focuses on improving irrigation efficiency in commercial plant production.
-This may be done by determining the actual water needs of ornamental plants and automating irrigation so plants are watered based on plant need.
-In addition, I am interested in developing production protocols for growing herbaceous perennials in commercial greenhouses and nurseries.
+Current Research: My research focuses on improving the efficiency and sustainability of greenhouse plant production.
+Since competition for available water resources will increase as the population increases, one research area focuses on improving irrigation efficiency.
+This may be done by determining the actual plant water needs and automating irrigation based on plant need.
+In addition, I am interested in developing production protocols for herbaceous perennials in commercial greenhouses and nurseries.